 Sangeeta does an immaculate job of breaking down complex patent law and technology concepts and relates well with other people.
 She is highly proficient, responsive and committed. – IAM Patent 1000

-In view of the breadth of her experience in both prosecution and litigation matters, Sangeeta is the Co-Chair of Brooks Kushman`s Post Grant practice group.
+In view of the breadth of her experience in both prosecution and litigation matters, Sangeeta is the Co-Chair of Brooks Kushman's Post Grant practice group and she is nationally recognized for her experience.
 She leads teams to challenge and defend patents using the post-grant challenges available in the wake of the America Invents Act.
 She is at the forefront of this changing landscape and its implications and works closely with clients to take proactive steps to obtain competitive advantage from an adversarial and patent procurement standpoint.
 Sangeeta has been instrumental in building the Post Grant practice group at Brooks Kushman.